Transformers: Cyberverse: Broadcast and release

 7 September 2018.
 Episodes in many other languages have followed suit.
 Unlike other web shows on Hasbro's YouTube channel, only select languages are available for specific regions, whilst the rest are region-locked.

-The series are also made available for streaming online on FAST services Plex, Pluto TV (the third and fourth seasons only), The Roku Channel and Tubi (fourth season only), as well as Splash Entertainment's video-on-demand channel Kabillion.
+The series are also made available for streaming online on FAST services Plex, Pluto TV (the third and fourth seasons only), The Roku Channel, Toon Goggles and Tubi (fourth season only), as well as Splash Entertainment's video-on-demand channel Kabillion.

 Home media

 The series started to be available on iTunes on 6 November 2018.

 The first six episodes of season one were released on Region 4 DVD in Australia on 20 February 2019, by Beyond Home Entertainment.
 The second installment was released on DVD in April 2019 followed by the third and final release in June.
 Season two has yet to be released on DVD.

 A video game based on the series, Transformers Battlegrounds, was released on 23 October 2020, for PlayStation 4, Xbox One, Nintendo Switch, and Microsoft Windows.